-Last month, I had a wonderful time with fellow blogger Debbie, visiting the beautiful city of Copenhagen in Denmark.
+Last month, I had a wonderful time, visiting the beautiful city of Copenhagen in Denmark.
 Here’s part two of ten things we enjoyed and would suggest you give a go too – read part one here.

 Go on… a canal tour